serkan-erol/CSE3055_Project/README.md

     4.2 - From here try to add a customer or an employee.
 Try to delete or modify them and check if you can see the changes in the DB itself
-    4.3 - When you have a Customer, try creating an Order for that Customer 4.4 - When you have an Employee, try approving, and updating that Order 4.5 - Test stuff like Locking an Order entry, test if it updated after being locked etc.
+    4.3 - When you have a Customer, try creating an Order for that Customer 4.4 - When you have an Employee, try approving, and updating that Order 4.5 - Test stuff like locking an Order entry, test if it still updates after being locked etc.